Pyrotheum1702/Web-Development-Self-Taught-Document/3-variable-and-data-types/README.md

 # Content Overview
   1. Python Variable
   2. Variable Type
-  3. Data Type
+  3. Basic Data Type
+  4. Python Built-In Data Type
 # Python Variable
   1. Lesson content:
   - Python Variable
   - Variable assignment
-  2. What i learned:
+  1. What i learned:
   - What is a variable in Python
     - A variable is a pointer reference to an object
   - How to assign a variable